Arab raid against Rome: Aftermath

 The Arab raid of 846 marked the beginning of increased Muslim incursions into the Italian Peninsula.
 Their expansion into Italy was severely affecting the economy of the Papal States.
 By the time of Pope John VIII (r.
 872–882), the threat had intensified to the point where he reportedly paid tribute to the Arabs to prevent further attacks.
 Pope John VIII sought assistance from Charles the Bald, the Byzantine Empire, and several southern Italian cities in response to increased Muslim naval raids along the Tyrrhenian Sea coast during the 9th century.
 Due to lack of support, the pope ultimately paid 25,000 silver mancusi to the Arabs to secure peace for the Church's territories.
 The threatening Muslim military presence (which he believed was God's punishment against "bad Christians"), coupled with alliances they formed with the local Christians, prompted John to promote "a new and uncompromisingly hostile view of the Saracens."
 This included a ban on forming alliances with the Muslims.
 However, his efforts proved unsuccessful.

 In the spring of 847 (or possibly late 846), a major council was held in Francia in response to the Arab raid.
 Its location is unknown, but it was probably in the south.
 It was attended by many bishops and by Emperor Lothar I and King Louis II of Italy.
 It issued a capitulary, which survives.
 With contingents from Francia, Burgundy and Provence and his own Italian forces, Louis launched a campaign against the Arabs occupying Benevento.
-The Annals of Saint-Bertin, record the campaign as a success.
+The Annals of Saint-Bertin record the campaign as a success.

-Shortly after the siege, Pope Leo IV built the Leonine Wall on the right bank of the Tiber, in order to protect the Church of St. Peter.
-The encircled territory, defended by Castel Sant'Angelo, was named the Leonine City after the pope, and was considered a separate town, with its own administration.
+Shortly after the siege, Pope Leo IV began the Leonine Wall on the right bank of the Tiber, in order to protect the Church of St. Peter.
+In 849, another Arab raid against Ostia would be repelled; the Saracen survivors were made prisoners, enslaved and sent to work in chain gangs building the Leonine Wall.
+The territory enclosed by the wall, defended by Castel Sant'Angelo, was named the Leonine City after the pope, and was considered a separate town with its own administration.
 It joined the city in the sixteenth century, becoming the fourteenth rione of Rome, Borgo.
-In 849, another Arab raid against Rome's port, Ostia, would be repelled; the Saracen survivors were made prisoners, enslaved and sent to work in chain gangs building the Leonine Wall which was to encompass the Vatican Hill.
 Rome would never again be threatened by an Arab army.